The Family Opportunity Act Of 2000

-Approximately 1 million children are enrolled in the SSI program in any given year, having satisfied the stringent criteria for childhood disability.
-More than 250,000 are disabled by mental disorders other than mental retardation.
+Approximately, 850,000 children are enrolled in the Supplemental Security Income program, having satisfied the stringent criteria for childhood disability.
+Significant proportions are disabled by mental disorders other than retardation.
 If family incomes increase by too much, these children lose their SSI and Medicaid benefits.
 The policy creates an enormous, virtually insurmountable, disincentive for families with chronically ill children, who risk losing health coverage for their children if they try to improve their family's financial position.

-A recent 20-state survey reported that 64 percent of families with special needs children "are turning down jobs, turning down raises, turning down overtime, and are unable to save money for the future of their children and family-so that they can stay in the income bracket that qualifies their child for SSI and Medicaid."
+The bill summary cites a recent 20-state survey that has reported that 64 percent of families with special needs children "are turning down jobs, turning down raises, turning down overtime, and are unable to save money for the future of their children and family-so that they can stay in the income bracket that qualifies their child for SSI and Medicaid."
 Consequently, fewer than one in twenty-five of these families ever leave the SSI rolls through upward economic mobility.

 Too often, families are forced to give up custody of their children to obtain health care services for them.
 NAMI welcomes the Family Opportunity Act as a measure that will help put an end to this horrible choice for loving and caring families in which there has been no abuse or neglect.
 We will ask our 210,000 members nationwide to work for its passage.